jecki/DHParser/documentation_src/manuals/05_testing.rst

 current-directory and then run all test-files in this directory, where any file is considered a test-file the name of which matches the glob-pattern ``*_test_*.ini``.

-.. tip:: It is a good idea to add the DHParser-projects's
-    ``tst_..._grammar.py``-script to the executable tools
-    of your Python-IDE.
-Then it suffices to simply point to the test in the IDE's file-manager and pick the tool from the menu to run a particular test.

-    This works pretty well with PyCharm, but is also possible with most other integrated development environments or code-editors.

 From the command-line grammar-tests can be run with a call like this one::